pantheon-systems/documentation/source/content/integrated-composer.md

 Integrated Composer is a Pantheon platform feature that extends Composer <Popover content="A widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site." /> functionality to Drupal and WordPress's core files, and treats them as a managed dependency.
 Integrated Composer enables one-click updates from the Dashboard for upstream updates and Composer dependencies on your Composer-managed Pantheon site.

-## Create a New Site With Integrated Composer
+## Get Started With Integrated Composer

 ### Drupal 9 with Integrated Composer

-Create a new Drupal 9 site
+- Follow the [Drupal 9](/drupal-9) doc to create a new Drupal 9 site with Integrated Composer built in.

-To upgrade or migrate an existing site to Drupal 9 with Integrated Composer, visit the [Migrate to Drupal 9](/guides/drupal-9-migration) guide.
+- To upgrade or migrate an existing site to Drupal 9 with Integrated Composer, visit the [Migrate to Drupal 9](/guides/drupal-9-migration) guide.

-To convert an existing Drupal 8 site to a Composer-managed site with Integrated Composer, visit the [Composer Convert](/guides/composer-convert) doc.
+- To convert an existing Drupal 8 site to a Composer-managed site with Integrated Composer, visit the [Composer Convert](/guides/composer-convert) doc.

 ### WordPress with Integrated Composer